Campaign of the Month: August 2014

 A tall, lantern-jawed, barrel-chested German warrior, clad in a grey surcoat bearing the device of a white shield with a crimson lion regardant, and his mail, sword, and dagger are of superb quality.
 The soldier is middle-aged, silver increasingly finding its way into his short blonde hair and goatee, and he has a tendency to limp a little on cold days.

-Other than that, it is known to the Ashen Band and the Concord that Brandt belongs to an old ministerial family that long served the archbishops of Bremen.
-However, the family has fallen in status since they backed the Welfs in the dynastic struggles between Frederick Barbarossa and Henry the Lion.
-After the Welfs lost the struggle over Saxony, many of the prominent ministerial knights found themselves without potentates to serve, and were reduced to offering their services as sellswords.
-It is likely that this is the reason this very capable soldier was reduced to the status of bodyguard for hire, and why he chose to serve a master so far from his native lands.
+Other than that, it was discovered by the Ashen Band and the Concord that Brandt belonged to an old ministerial family that long served the archbishops of Bremen.
+However, the family fell in status after they backed the Welfs in the dynastic struggles between Frederick Barbarossa and Henry the Lion.
+After the Welfs lost the struggle over Saxony, many of their prominent ministerial knights found themselves without potentates to serve, and were reduced to offering their services as sellswords.
+It is likely that this was the reason this very capable soldier was reduced to the status of bodyguard-for-hire, and why he chose to serve a master so far from his native lands.

-Finally, it is quite clear that it is Brandt who has assumed the responsibility for the growth of Simon’s household bodyguard, and that he is likely tasked with the lion’s share of martial training for the wards of the Orphanage of St. Emeric as well.
-As far as the vampires of Kronstadt are concerned, as a commander of men, and a trainer of hunters, Brandt is almost as dangerous as Archdeacon Simon himself.
+Finally, it became quite clear that it was Brandt who had assumed the responsibility for the growth of Simon’s household bodyguard, and that he was likely tasked with the lion’s share of martial training for the wards of the Orphanage of St. Emeric too.
+As far as the vampires of Kronstadt were concerned, as a commander of men, and a trainer of hunters, Brandt was almost as dangerous as Archdeacon Simon himself.